-1. McMurdo Station (08/15/21 - 04/30/22)
+1. McMurdo Station (08/15/22 - 04/30/23)

-Solar data of the SUV-100 spectroradiometer discussed in this quality control (QC) report were measured between 08/15/21 and 04/30/22, and were assigned to Volume 31.
-There was no site visit during the reporting period due to the COVID-19 pandemic.
+Solar data of the SUV-100 spectroradiometer discussed in this quality control (QC) report were measured between 08/15/22 and 04/30/23, and were assigned to Volume 32.
+There was no site visit during the reporting period.
 The system was very stable and performed normally, with the exception of the following issues:

 - Instead of performing four scans per hour as in the past, the system only measured three scans per hour (indexed at the hour, and 20 and 40 minutes past the hour.)
 The reduced schedule was the consequence of a "major" upgrade of the Windows 10 Operating System on 12/31/20 as described in the Volume 30 QC report.
-As of this writing, there is still no fix available for this issue. - Like during the previous few seasons, the wavelength stability was degraded, requiring frequent adjustment of the system's wavelength registration during post-processing. - The system's GPS receiver, which has been used to automatically update the computer time, failed on 1/14/20 (during the Volume 29 reporting period).
+A solution to this problem has been implemented in February 2023 for the system at the South Pole and a similar solution will be implemented at McMurdo soon.
+It is anticipated that the regular schedule of four scans per hour will resume for the 2023/24 data period. - Like during the previous few seasons, the wavelength stability was degraded, requiring frequent adjustment of the system's wavelength registration during post-processing. - The system's GPS receiver, which has been used to automatically update the computer time, failed on 1/14/20 (during the Volume 29 reporting period).
 From that time onward, the computer's clock has been checked and adjusted manually.
 The clock of the system PC is fortunately very stable.
 Hence, time errors in published data remain negligible.
 A replacement of the GPS receiver that is compatible with the system is not available.

-The datasets consists of 13,094 solar spectra, which are fewer than typical due to the reduce duty cycle.
-The system's PSP radiometer was unit 32760F3 and has a calibration factor of 7.501 $\times 10^{-6}$ V/(W m-2).
+The datasets consists of 12,908 solar spectra, which are fewer than typical due to the reduce duty cycle.
+The system's PSP radiometer was unit 32760F3 and has a calibration factor of $7.501 \times 10^{-6} \text{ V/(W m}^{-2})$.
 Data of the collocated TUVR radiometer were erratic and were not published.